 How you became a dancer?

-I started dancing when I was 6.
-Starting at such a young age I didn’t know where dance would take me.
-It wasn’t until I was about 15 years old and was accepted into a ballet conservatory that dance is what I knew would be my life and I couldn’t picture myself doing anything else.
-When I was 17 years old, I had graduated high school a year early with honors and moved from a small town in Texas to Charleston, SC to pursue a professional career in dance.
+I started dancing when I was 6 and didn’t know where dance would take me.
+When I was 15 years old and accepted into a ballet conservatory, I knew dance would be my life and couldn’t picture myself doing anything else.
+Moreover, I graduated high school a year early with honors and moved from a small town in Texas to Charleston, SC to pursue a professional career in dance.

 What are your special dance techniques?

-When I’m choreographing a piece, I always start with an improv session.
-I’ll set up my tripod to record myself and pull different movements that I like from my improv and create choreography.
+When I’m choreographing a piece, I start with an improv session.
+I’ll set up my tripod to record myself and pull different movements from the session and create choreography.

 Tell us about your favorite dance performances.